 Natalie: I am often there though; it’s a good chance!

 Host: You have an app?

 Natalie: I do, I have an app for that.
-It is like a pocket sommelier.
-It’s on all the major platforms iPhone, Blackberry and Android.
+This wine app is like a pocket sommelier.
+It’s on all the major platforms iPhone, iPad and Android.
 You can scan any barcode with the app and up will come the tasting notes, the score, food matches, recipe’s.
 We’ve got a lot of neat features coming out in a new app very soon.
 It will be an automatic upgrade as soon as you upload it and it’s free.

 Host: It’s free!